-Development costs represent the costs of developing and perfecting Creative's nutritional products as well as packaging and marketing planning for those products.
+Research and development costs represent the costs of developing and perfecting Creative's nutritional products as well as packaging and marketing planning for those products.
 These costs are charged to expense as incurred.

 Advertising

 Advertising costs are expensed as incurred.